What is a Raw Diamond?November 12, 2018 – Posted in: Jewelry Blog

 A diamond crystal contains only one substance, carbon.
 Trace elements of other things may be present but in very small quantities.
-It is these trace elements which can give diamonds their color.
+It is these trace elements that can give diamonds their color.
 Despite the age-old myth, though, coal plays no part in the creation of diamonds.
-Instead, extreme heat and pressure deep in the earth causes carbon atoms to fuse together in a very specific structure.
-These then cool quickly and crystals form.
+Instead, extreme heat and pressure deep in the earth cause carbon atoms to fuse together in a very specific structure.
+These then cool quickly, and crystals form.
 These crystals are what we know as rough diamonds.

-Rough diamonds usually resemble lumps of pale colored glass.
+Rough diamonds usually resemble lumps of pale-colored glass.
 They often have an oily appearance and don’t sparkle.
 Very few rough diamonds are actually gem quality.
-Only those with the very palest colors, or are colorless will pass the test.
+Only those with the very palest colors or who are colorless will pass the test.

 Before we say anything else, the chances of you finding a rough diamond while out on a stroll is about a billion to one.
 Surface, or alluvial, diamonds are extremely rare and only occur in known diamond mining areas.
 However, that doesn’t mean you’ll never see one.

 Rough diamonds are becoming increasingly popular for use in jewelry in their natural state.
 As a result, some stores now stock them for sale.
 The problem is that it’s not always easy to separate a rough diamond from things like quartz or even colored glass without knowing what to look for.
 The easiest test is the scratch test.
 If a supposed rough diamond can be scratched by anything other than another diamond, then it is fake.